TutorialsTutorials to help with library researching, citing, and more

 So Abed was happy and excited about the fact that he could get access to almost anything he needed, with the help of the CEU librarians.

-Citing and Plagiarism
+Citing and plagiarism - transcript

 Last year Natalia wrote an excellent research paper.
 She spent months researching — reading, analyzing, thinking, and writing.
 Her professor was very impressed with her paper.
 In fact, she was so impressed that she suggested that Natalia submit it to a journal for publication.